Seasick-Turtle/100-Days-of-Code/README.md

 * Almost completed the hooks refactor, made an error with passing state from Home component to Preview component
 * Signed up for VueMastery free weekend starting on the 22nd this month

+### Day 23:

+* Worked additionally on converting the Home Component
+* Managed to get the state working properly

+### Day 24:

+* Created a custom hook in order to call make an API call to retrieve data
+* Broke down the Home Component into more manageable/readable functions utilizing React Hooks

+### Day 25:

+* Implemented a time function in which it checks the stored date
+* Still working on getting that to work once the component has finally mounted as well as implementing local storage to save the data for the day

+### Day 26:

+* Working on the intro to Vue course in preparation for tomorrow and the free learning weekend on Vue Mastery (late start in the day)
+* Planning to create a simple app in order to practice using Vue